AugustinWinther/harmonic-approximator/README.md

 ## Mathematics behind code

-NOTE: GitHub does not have the best rendered for LaTeX.
+NOTE: GitHub does not have the best renderer for LaTeX.
 I reccomend viewing this in VSCode's markdown previewer.

 We assume we can express the wavefunction of the Harmonic Oscillator $\psi$ in a basis spanned by the solutions $\phi_n$ to the TISE of the Infinite Square Well: